List of Hamtaro characters: Other characters

 He becomes Laura's classmate in season 2.
 Roberto is a very arrogant but talented soccer player on the school soccer team.
 He often argues with Travis and Laura, but deep down, Roberto is really a kind boy who is often misunderstood.
 He is also an animal lover, and is fond of Laura's dog Brandy.
-He has a puppy named Samba who debuted in episode 97, "Who Stole My Shoe?"
+He has an Akita puppy named Samba who debuted in episode 98, "Who Stole My Shoe?"
 It is implied that he has a crush on Laura, although she never notices this and never seems to be interested in him.
 Roberto is half-Japanese and half-Brazilian in the original version.